ImSo3K/music-folderOrganizer/README.md

 Well this script uses only 1 package, so you either can `pip install tinytag` or `pip install -r requirements.txt`

 ## Known Bugs
-There seems to be a little bug with directory names that have backslashes `\`, it's just about that regex expression which I'll fix.
+~~There seems to be a little bug with directory names that have backslashes `\`, it's just about that regex expression which I'll fix.~~ - Fixed :ok_hand:

 ## Acknowledgments
  - [devsnd](https://github.com/devsnd), creator of tinytag library.